 The sum of its parts

 Humans added chapter and verse distinctions for convenience, as a way to make finding a passage and studying easier.
 While I enjoy this feature, isolating single verses yet never learning the context or applying the whole message makes about as much sense as giving someone flour, sugar, butter, and eggs and calling it cake.
 The Bible isn’t a mystery, it’s the greatest love story in History, meant to be read, studied, and lived.

-The next time you see a “verse of the day,” I challenge you to read deeper, looking through New Lenses, and applying the Word in your daily life.
+The next time you see a “verse of the day,” I challenge you to read deeper, look through New Lenses, and applying the Word in your daily life.